DELOITTE DIGITAL | MAR-DEC 2018

 The interviews ended up being an incredible success.
 Thanks to the buffer times, we were able to quickly pivot and focus on the more valuable questions and even newly discovered ones with the fourth cohort.
 More importantly than a smooth collection process, all parties came together in a final debrief with newly found empathy for our end users and some critical discoveries.
 I was keen to remind the team that ideation and finding solutions would come later, which allowed the debrief session flow more freely as a means of identifying existing behavior patterns.

 Here’s the fun part.
 I took the >500 lines of raw interview data compiled across the three teams and got to work on the contextual analysis phase of the process.
 This meant building onto the excel spreadsheet from earlier with the following pages:

 Despite the constraints that made user research seem nearly impossible at the beginning, I was able to capitalize on this small opportunity to make a data-driven proven point to the client of the value of our team’s work.
 By involving members from the account team, dev team and client, I was able to strengthen my design team’s credibility and gain buy-in even before our official presentation of findings.

 Important wins included switching development from a desktop-first to mobile-first process, more involvement and leadership in the design process, a sense of shared empathy for end users across all teams, a renewed relationship with the client, and access to more user research and testing.

 I prefer teams that like functional and inclusive digital products before pretty ones.
 Especially products that help people or societies become better versions of themselves.

 Kind of a research nerd and bookworm.
-Understanding contexts and people helps me break rules easier.
+Knowing more helps me break rules easier.

 Pursuing a calling at Deloitte Digital.
 I do user research, UI design, and accessibility evaluations on behalf of a range of clients.